Search by category, archive or keyword

-- Make excuses: If you think about it, making excuses for them just provides an extension to their own dishonesty.
-Now you’re being dishonest for them.
+Make excuses: If you think about it, making excuses for them just provides an extension of their own dishonesty.
+Now you’re being dishonest to them.
 It is almost like they manipulated you to be their spokesperson to cosign their unhealthy lifestyle.
 Don’t make excuses for your partner or their behavior.
-This makes you unhealthy and it does not help them.
-What is making excuses for them doing for you and why the need for you to avoid the conversation with others?
-It is never suggested you put their life out there for the world to hear and see nor is it suggested you proactively harm them by telling others their business.
-The goal is to not allow you to become sick with living a lie and helping them by being accountable for their actions.
-In order to move through the stages of change the substance user has to recognize a need for change.
+This makes you unhealthy, and it does not help them.
+What is making excuses for them doing for you, and why the need for you to avoid the conversation with others?
+It is never suggested you put their life out there for the world to hear and see, nor is it suggested you proactively harm them by telling others their business.
+The goal is not to allow you to become sick with living a lie and helping them by being accountable for their actions.
+In order to move through the stages of change, the substance user has to recognize a need for change.
 Making excuses and covering for them prevents them from this.
-If you make excuses for their behavioral lapses (missing work or social functions, illnesses, etc.), it is reinforcing that their behaviors are acceptable.
+If you make excuses for their behavioral lapses (missing work or social functions, illnesses, etc.), it reinforces that their behaviors are acceptable.

 Actions You Should Consider

 Seek professional help: There are many forms of professional help for families and partners with a loved one affected by alcohol.
 Having a consultation with a professional drug and alcohol interventionist is the first step towards creating a plan for you and your family members or partner’s recovery from alcohol addiction.